Yongchan1760/codingmagnae/README.md

 # codingmagnae

 1. please one day one commit
-2. if you do not one day one commit this invalidity
+2. if you do not one day one commit this repository invalidity